 Warner didn’t need to do much when he retired from the NFL.
 According to Spotrac, Warner earned a hefty $62 million over the course of his football career.
-Despite enough money to live comfortably for the rest of his life, Warner never took a break from promoting the game that made him famous.
+Despite having enough money to live comfortably for the rest of his life, Warner never took a break from promoting the game that made him rich and famous.

 What is Warner up to now?

-Few people have the same intriguing rags-to-riches story that Kurt Warner had in the NFL.
-Despite being more than a decade away from the NFL, however, he remains synonymous with football Cinderella stories and the weight that hard work has on those who may not make it through the usual path.
-Fans can catch him on Monday Night broadcasts or the sidelines at his Arizona high school.
+Few people have the intriguing rags-to-riches story that Kurt Warner did in the NFL.
+Despite being more than a decade away from his playing days, however, he remains synonymous with football Cinderella stories as a coach.
+Fans can catch him on Monday Night Football broadcasts or on the sidelines at his Arizona high school.

 Wherever he goes from here, it’s clear that Warner wants to be involved with football for as long as he’s allowed to do it.